Hope Without Commitment

 Cocaine is a drug that stimulates the central nervous system and also has anesthetic properties.
 It is derived from the leaves of the coca plant (Erythroxylum coca).
 Yes, there is a cocaine plant!
 The coca plant is native to South America.

-The CNS-stimulating effects of cocaine were known to the South American people since thousands of years.
+The CNS-stimulating effects of cocaine were known to the South American people for thousands of years.
 They chewed the leaves whenever they wanted an energy boost.
 The “cocaine plant” is comparatively harmless.
 On the other hand, the cocaine that is synthesized from its leaves is a powerfully addictive substance with many short- and long-term adverse effects.

-The instant effects of cocaine include feelings of euphoria and increased physical energy and mental alertness.
-Adverse effects like elevated body temperature and heart rate, increased blood pressure, narrowing of blood vessels, headache, abdominal pain, and nausea also accompany these feelings of high.
+The immediate effects of cocaine include feelings of euphoria and increased physical energy and mental alertness.
+Adverse effects like elevated body temperature, headache, abdominal pain, and nausea also accompany these feelings of high.
 An overdose of cocaine can cause abnormal heart rhythms, seizures, heart attack, stroke, and coma.

 Long-term abuse of cocaine causes nasal damage, trouble swallowing, weight loss and nutritional deficiency, and damage to bowel tissues resulting from decreased blood flow.

 In the U.S., cocaine is classified as a Schedule II drug, which means that it has a high potential for misuse.

-The street drug cocaine goes by various names: Crack, Coke, Rock, Snow, Blow, Candy, Charlie, Flake, or Toot.
+Some of cocaine street names: Crack, Coke, Rock, Snow, Blow, Candy, Charlie, Flake, or Toot.

 Is Cocaine Natural?

-Despite the fact, that cocaine is derived from coca leaves and should be natural, the street drug is processed in clandestine manufacturing facilities.
+Despite the fact, that cocaine is derived from coca leaves and should be natural, the street drug is processed in private manufacturing facilities.
 Dried coca leaves contain only up to 1 percent cocaine.
 The street drug cocaine is processed from coca leaves to produce cocaine hydrochloride.

 How is cocaine made?